David Campese: International Test career

 On the night of Australia's second Test against Scotland in 1982, ten Australian rugby players announced that for personal and business reasons they would not be available for the 1982 Australian tour to New Zealand, including the Wallabies' premier winger Brendan Moon.
-Following this announcement, David Campese was selected for the 1982 Australia rugby union tour of New Zealand.
+Following this announcement, Campese was selected for the tour.

-Following the Wallabies first tour match against Taranaki in New Plymouth, David Campese debuted for the Wallabies in a match against Manawatu in Palmerston North, in which he scored a solo try and kicked three goals from five attempts in a 26–10 victory.
+Campese debuted for the Wallabies in a match against Manawatu in Palmerston North, in which he scored a solo try and kicked three goals from five attempts in a 26–10 victory.
 He played in the following game against Hawke's Bay at Napier and, two matches later, was chosen for his first Test.